 With American elections “live” does not mean getting the results of votes immediately after they are cast.
 The closest we can get for now is seeing vote results as they are counted after polls close.

 Any particular office (be it a Senate or a President or local Sheriff) has a variety of candidates from a variety of parties.
-Generally we think of races as between two front runners.
-But this is more a matter of culture and simplification than reality.
+Generally we think of races as between two front runners, but people often vote for third parties or write in candidate’s names and those votes need to be accounted for.

 Here’s what we can agree on: A race is run by n number of candidates for a single office.